CL-17656/CS520_Front/README.md

        - View both -- your answer and the correct answer
        - View the feedback provided by the instructor for the quiz
    - **Instructor stats**:
-       - View the overall
+       - View the overall distribution of the unique quiz scores through the interactive charts.
-   - Interactive charts display correct/incorrect responses, average scores, and more for better insights.
+       -

 ---